raduSa/LetsGoGambling/README.md

 \Leftrightarrow n > - \frac {\ln {\frac {1 - \alpha}{2}} * 6.25}{2 * \epsilon ^ 2} \approx 1153
 $$

-So for an accurate result will need to do 1153 simulations.
+So for an accurate result will need to do 115377 simulations (we used epsilon = 0.01 and p = 0.95).

 ## Monte Carlo